Your Learning FAQs

 Transparent face coverings, i.e. face shields can be worn to assist communication for those who rely on lip-reading and facial expressions, however, these are not as effective for reducing transmission as a full face covering.

-If you are unable to wear a face covering, you can collect a lanyard (which will help to display to others why you are not wearing a face covering) from the Inclusion Learning hubs from Monday, 14th September.
-Alternatively, you can email firstname.lastname@example.org and one can be left at reception to collect if needed sooner.
-You can also contact our Inclusion team on email@example.com for further information.
+If you are unable to wear a face covering, you can collect a lanyard (which will help to display to others why you are not wearing a face covering) from the Inclusion Learning hubs.
+Email firstname.lastname@example.org for any questions you have about our lanyards.

 As part of our Trace and Protect system, it is vital that everyone displays their student ID prominently.
 Our staff will be following these same guidelines.
 We aim to ensure that accurate registers are taken on campus, so in the event of a reported positive covid case, we can advise accordingly.